Im2Slothy/Im2Slothy/README.md

 - 👋 Hi, I’m @Im2Slothy
 - 👀 I’m interested in ...
-Coding anything Python related. ( Discord Bots Personally! )
+Website and discord bot developement
+- 📖 I currently know Python, Html, (some)JavaScript, and CSS
 - 🌱 I’m currently learning ...
-Python
+C and C#
 - 📫 How to reach me: Discord - Slothy#4484

 <!---